Norton Password Manager vs 1Password: which is the best for you?

 As for Norton Password Manager, its zero cost is a definite plus.
 However, there’s only one plan, which would inevitably pigeonhole its prospective users.
 Beyond that, the password manager’s minimal features could also leave its users hanging or, worse, vulnerable.

 1Password has a wide range of plans for all sorts of users.
-Personal users have two options:
+Personal and business users have two options each:

-If you’re flying solo, 1Password Personal is the plan for you.
-It can be used on unlimited devices and comes with unlimited password storage, 1GB file storage, autofill, 2FA, 1Password Watchtower, a digital wallet, and travel mode.
+1Password features are amazing in each plan.
+If you’re flying solo, 1Password Individual is the plan for you.
+It can be used on unlimited devices and comes with unlimited password storage, 1GB file storage, autofill, 2FA, 1Password Watchtower, and travel mode.

-To share the account with other users, you’ll need 1Password Families.
-It supports up to 5 users and comes with everything in 1Password Personal, as well as access/permission management and account recovery.
+To share the account with other users, you need a 1Password Families plan.
+It supports up to 5 users and comes with everything 1Password Personal plan has to offer, as well as access management and account recovery.

 Norton Password Manager pricing

-Norton Password Manager is a completely free solution.
-Taking this into account, the password manager is understandably quite stripped down in terms of features.
-Though minimal, its features include unlimited password storage, a password generator, Mobile Unlock, Safety Dashboard, autofill, and offline mode.
+It is a completely free solution.
+Taking this into account, Norton Password Manager features are lacking.
+Although minimal, its features include unlimited password storage, a password generator, mobile unlock, safety dashboard, autofill, and offline mode.

-Alternatively, Norton Password Manager can also be bundled with the company’s complete security suite, Norton 360.
-Depending on your plan, you could get an antivirus program, a VPN, dark web monitoring, parental control, and more.
+Alternatively, Norton Password Manager can also be bundled with the Norton’s complete security suite.
+Depending on your plan, you could get an antivirus program, a VPN, dark web monitoring, and parental control.

 Platforms, interface, and ease of use

 1Password also has the edge when it comes to ease of use.
-Whether you’re setting up or managing your data, the processes are beginner-friendly and intuitive.
+Whether you’re setting up or managing your data, the process is beginner-friendly and intuitive.
 In comparison, Norton Password Manager’s setup process will test your patience.
 However, once done, it’s easy enough to navigate.

 Desktop apps

 1Password’s desktop apps are supported on Windows, macOS, and Linux devices.
-Installation and setup are painless and only require you to follow the instructions onscreen.
+Installation and setup are quick and only require you to follow the instructions on screen.

-As for looks, it depends on your operating system.
-That said, overall, the apps are somewhat cramped but modern, clean, and sleek.
+As for the interface, it depends on your operating system.
+Overall, the apps are somewhat cramped but modern, clean, and sleek.
 You’ll have no trouble navigating around.

 In clear contrast, Norton Password Manager doesn’t have a desktop app, only a browser extension, which makes an impossible comparison.